-If You Got A Plus-One To A Wedding But You're Single, Here's What To Do
+What To Do If You Get A Plus-One Invitation To A Wedding & You're Single AF

 A wedding is one of a few traditions left in 2018 whose success is contingent on truly excellent behavior by all involved.
 Great wedding etiquette on the part of a host means organizing transportation, providing food, and courteously thanking all of the people who took time out of their lives to celebrate you finding your special person.
 Great wedding etiquette as a guest involves R.S.V.P.-ing in a timely manner, not throwing shade on the venue, and showing up with an appropriate guest, if you were offered the chance to bring one.
 If you've been offered a plus-one but you're single, that last consideration can be confusing.